CodingGarden/listd/CONTRIBUTING.md

 DATABASE_URL=postgresql://${DB_USER}:${DB_PASSWORD}@${DB_HOST}:${DB_PORT}/${DB_NAME}
 ```

-- DATABASE_URL: The full database connection URL.
+- `DATABASE_URL`: The full database connection URL.
 This is required and is used by prisma.

 #### Set up PostgreSQL by Docker Compose